yanbinc2/ME_codes/README.md

 #
 (c) Execution procedures:
 1. Phase1: Run 'SpecClust.R' to generate candidate seed regions.
-It outputs a file 'MNIST_Labels_Spec20.csv' in phase1/data/.
+It outputs a file 'ResNet18_PlantDisease_45K_Spec200.csv' in phase1/data/.
 2. Phase2.
-Phase 2: Copy the output file 'MNIST_Labels_Spec20.csv' from phase1 and the original files 'MNIST_Labels_5000.csv' and 'MNIST_tSNE_5000.csv' into phase2/data/.
-The hyperparameter file 'MNIST_generate_seedregions_params.txt' has already been set and stored in phase2/data/.
-Run 'generate_seedregions_package.m'.
+Phase 2: Copy the output file 'ResNet18_PlantDisease_45K_Spec200.csv' from phase1 and the original files 'ResNet18_PlantDisease_45K_Labels.csv' and 'ResNet18_PlantDisease_45K_Values.csv' into phase2/data/.
+The hyperparameter file 'PlantVillage_generate_seedregions_params.txt' has already been set and stored in phase2/data/.
+Run 'generate_seedregions_example_package.m'.
 It will output three files.
 3. Phase3.
-Copy the three output files 'MNIST_seedinds.txt', 'MNIST_bilabels.txt', and 'MNIST_seedinds_neighborregions.txt' from phase2 to phase3/data/.
-Also, copy the output file 'MNIST_Labels_Spec20.csv' from phase1 to phase3/data/.
-For convenience, we converted 'MNIST_Labels_Spec20.csv' into a pickle file 'Small_MNIST_tSNE_embeddings.pickle' and placed it into phase3/data/.
+Copy the three output files 'Plant_seedinds.txt', 'Plant_bilabels.txt', and 'Plant_seedinds_neighborregions.txt' from phase2 to phase3/data/.
+Also, copy the output file 'ResNet18_PlantDisease_45K_Spec200.csv' from phase1 to phase3/data/.
+For convenience, we converted 'ResNet18_PlantDisease_45K_Spec200.csv' into a pickle file 'Plant_embeddings.pickle' and placed it into phase3/data/.
 Run 'main_phase3.ipynb'.
 It will output several immediate pickle files which users may ignore.
 The three .mat files 'results_of_original.mat', 'results_of_combination.mat', and 'results_of_removal.mat' will be generated in phase3/codes/.
 4. Phase4.
 Copy the three output files from phase3/codes/ into phase4/data/.
-The hyperparameter file 'MNIST_merge_seedregions_params.txt' has been stored in phase4/data/.
+The hyperparameter file 'Plant_merge_seedregions_params.txt' has been stored in phase4/data/.
 Run 'merge_seedregions_package.m'.
 It will output one file.
 5. Phase5.
 Copy one output file from phase4 into phase5/data/.
 Run 'main_phase5.ipynb' to obtain the clustering results 'accu_history.csv' in phase5/codes/.